 By James Laurenceson

-Note: This article appeared in the Australian Financial Review, August 25 2016.
+Note: This article appeared in The Australian Financial Review on January 9 2019.

 By James Laurenceson

-Note: This article originally appeared in the China Daily on August 8 2018.
+Note: This article appeared in the China Daily on August 8 2018.